My first dog was English Setter Mistyway

 Rest of my dogs are living in co-owner families and live as house

-Clumber population in Finlnad with genetic variance.
-I am the most
+building Clumber population in Finlnad with genetic variance.
+I am

-long time breeder in Finland and up till today have bred 27
+the most long time breeder in Finland and see every

-as from the Czech Republic and Russia.
-Spice Twice puppies have been exported
+as from the Czech Republic, Russia and Poland.
+Spice Twice puppies

 have gone for the active Clumber people and breeders.